DerellLicht/ndir32/readme.txt

    ->  Batch mode: enables user to create batch files from lists
        of filenames in a directory.

-The NDIR software package contains the 32-bit version of NDIR.
+The NDIR software package contains the 64-bit version of NDIR.
 It properly handles long filenames under WinNT.

-Effective with release of version 2.44, in Nov 2016, I am no longer distributing the 16-bit version of NDIR.
-Nothing has changed with that version since 2003, and I no longer have the ability to either build or run that version.
+Although I still distribute the 16-bit version of NDIR on my web site, nothing has changed with that version since 2003, and I no longer have the ability to either build or run that version.
-I also am abandoning the ndirh utility, which was never particularly impressive.
+So I will be unable to process any requests for changes to that utility.

 ***************************************************************************